uvaai/minai/late_days/late_day2/submit.md

 ## Late day 2

 Use this page to request a late day.
-For this course and Python for Data Processing, you have a combined total of 2 late days, each of which you can use to get a single 24 hour extension for the module deadline.
+For each block (8 week period), you have a total of 2 late days, each of which you can use to get a single 24 hour extension for the module deadline.

 You can use only 1 late day per module to get a 24 hour extension on the deadline.
-This extension is for the whole module, so applies to both courses.
+This extension is for the whole module, so applies to both courses if you follow our minor full-time.
 If the deadline is on a Friday, using a single late day will instead grant a 48 hour extension over the weekend, meaning your deadline will move to Sunday.

 > Note that you must always submit your request before the deadline expires.
 Any submissions received after the deadline without a requested late day will not be graded, meaning your grade will default to a 1.